 We’ll start with a warning, which is that the pins in Intel and AMD’s CPU sockets and on the backs of AMD’s Socket AM4 CPUs are extremely fragile.
 The socket pins are particularly damage-prone and the slightest knock can kill your motherboard.
 Be extremely careful when you install the CPU into the socket as it’s by far the most hazardous step when you’re building a PC.

-With Intel and AMD’s Socket AM5 CPUs, leave the black socket cap in place.
+With Intel LGA1700 and AMD Socket AM5 CPUs, leave the black socket cap in place.
 It will pop out itself when you install the CPU.
 It’s designed to protect the socket pins until you actually install the CPU.
 Start by prising out the CPU socket latch to the right and lifting it up to open the socket.

 Next, lower the CPU down next to the socket, so there’s no chance of you dropping it into the socket and damaging the pins.
 There are notches on the side of the CPU to help you orientate it correctly.
 You can then bring it across to sit in the socket

 Once the CPU is in place, bring the CPU socket cover down over the CPU and then bend the latch down, securing it in place.